saagie/gradle-saagie-dataops-plugin/README.md

-projectsStopPipelineInstance - stop a pipeline instance projectsUpdateJob - update a existing job in a project projectsUpdatePipeline - update a pipeline
+projectsStopPipelineInstance - stop a pipeline instance projectsUpdateJob - update a existing job in a project projectsUpdatePipeline - update a pipeline technologyList - list all technologies for the user
 ```

 ## Quick Example